racktivity/ext-lfw/docs/alkiradocs/Home/Macros_Home.md

 #Alkira Macros

-As we have mentioned, Alkira is highly customizable; this is due to the fact that you can develop your own macros, which are written in _JavaScript_.
+As we have mentioned, Alkira is highly customizable; this is due to the fact that you can develop your own macros.

 There are two types of macros: